Share This

 What is a portable spa?

 The term portable spa refers to a hot tub that is self-contained.
-All the components for heating the water, filtering the water and operating the unit are enclosed in the hot tub’s shell.
+All the components for heating the water, filtering the water, and operating the unit are enclosed in the hot tub’s shell.
 “Portable” refers to the fact that it is not built into the ground or permanently attached to anything.
 A portable hot tub is a freestanding unit that sits above ground on a flat surface.
-A portable spa can be relocated around the backyard or to another location altogether.
-However, this will likely require the assistance of professionals.
+Portable hot tubs are often delivered to your home and can be set up quickly, requiring only a 240V/50-amp electrical connection and self-contained plumbing.
+After installation and connections are made, you simply fill the tub with water to begin use.
+A portable spa can be relocated around the backyard or to another location altogether, though this will likely require the assistance of professionals.
+Portable hot tubs offer more flexibility in model choice, placement, and budget compared to in-ground options.

 The shell in which a portable hot tub is contained is commonly constructed of high-quality acrylic.
-This is a durable material that is designed to withstand the elements, protect the unit and resist the growth of bacteria and algae.
-Portable hot tub shells can also be made of fiberglass, wood, stainless steel and other materials.
-Portable spas come in many sizes and shapes (square, rectangular and even triangular).
+This is a durable material that is designed to withstand the elements, protect the unit, and resist the growth of bacteria and algae.
+Acrylic shells are more comfortable and easier to clean than in-ground hot tub materials, and are gentler on skin and swimsuits.
+Portable hot tub shells can also be made of fiberglass, wood, stainless steel, and other materials.
+Portable spas come in many sizes and shapes (square, rectangular, and even triangular).

-Standard components within a high-quality portable hot tub will include a circulation pump, heating element, filters, water management and filtration systems, temperature controls, control panels and jets.
-Other features can include lighting, water features, sound systems and compatibility with smart technology designed to help you monitor and manage your hot tub.
+Standard components within a high-quality portable hot tub will include a circulation pump, heating element, filters, water management and filtration systems, temperature controls, control panels, and jets.
+These essential pieces of equipment are designed for easy access, making maintenance and repairs more convenient.
+Portable hot tubs are often referred to as standalone hot tubs or "big boxes" due to their self-contained design.
+Other features can include lighting, water features, sound systems, and compatibility with smart technology designed to help you monitor and manage your hot tub.
+Many models also offer built-in entertainment options such as LED lighting and Bluetooth speakers.

 What is an inground hot tub?

 An inground hot tub is just that — a spa that is installed directly into the ground or landscaping.
-An inground hot tub can be built adjacent to or connecting with a swimming pool so you can go back and forth between a cooling swim and a warm soak.
-An inground hot tub can be customized for size and shape and designed to complement a swimming pool or the surrounding landscape.
-Inground hot tubs can be made from various materials including concrete, stone, tile, acrylic, or a material called gunite, which is a sprayed concrete often used as a swimming pool liner.
+An inground hot tub can be built adjacent to or connecting with an in ground pool so you can go back and forth between a cooling swim and a warm soak.
+In many cases, installing a combination pool and spa can save on upfront construction costs and time, making it a cost-effective option for homeowners seeking both features in a unified design.
+An inground hot tub can be customized for size, shape, and placement to fit the yard, house, or outdoor space, and designed to complement a swimming pool or the surrounding landscape.
+The placement and style of the hot tub can be tailored to match the homeowner's vision for their yard, whether modern, cozy, or seamlessly integrated into the landscape.
+Inground hot tubs are built-in features that can be integrated into the landscape, enhancing the overall value and appeal of the property.
+They can be made from various materials including concrete, stone, tile, acrylic, or a material called gunite, which is a sprayed concrete often used as a swimming pool liner.

 The water in both a portable spa and an inground hot tub will need to be maintained to keep it clean and safe for soaking.
+In-ground hot tubs require the same amount of maintenance as portable hot tubs regarding balancing water chemicals.
 There are many different sanitation options for either.
 Ultimately, the water will need to be pH balanced and sanitized with the use of chemicals such as chlorine, bromine and or a non-chlorine shock product.
+In-ground hot tubs can enhance property value due to their permanent installation and custom design, making them a desirable feature for many homeowners.
+When planning an in-ground hot tub installation, it's important to consider the style and vision for your outdoor space to ensure the best integration and long-term value.

 How is a portable spa different from an inground hot tub?